Jansonboss/git_playground/Readme.md

 4th attempt to modify the doc - laptop 2:59pm Mon, 10.18

 5th attempt to modify the doc - laptop 4:13pm Mon, 10.18

+4th attempt to modify the doc - laptop 2:59pm Mon, 10.18

+5th attempt to modify the doc - laptop 4:13pm Mon, 10.18